Instagram is even worse than we thought for kids. What do we do about it?

-The pressure to look perfect, the tendency to share only the most positive and polished parts of a person’s life, and its addictive nature can send teens spiraling toward eating disorders, an unhealthy sense of their own bodies and depression, according to the article which references an internal Instagram report from March 2020.
-Boys are also negatively impacted by the app, with 14 percent of boys in the United States reporting that Instagram made them feel worse about themselves.
-Most alarming perhaps was an internal presentation that showed among teens who reported suicidal thoughts, 13 percent of British users and 6 percent of American users traced the desire to kill themselves to Instagram.
+The pressure to look perfect, the tendency to share only the most positive and polished parts of a person’s life, and its addictive nature can send teens spiraling toward eating disorders, an unhealthy sense of their own bodies, and depression, according to the article, which cites an internal Instagram report from March 2020.
+Boys are also affected, with 14 percent reporting that Instagram made them feel worse about themselves.
+Most alarming perhaps was an internal presentation showing that among teens who reported suicidal thoughts, 13 percent of British users and 6 percent of American users traced the desire to kill themselves to Instagram.

 Instagram’s head of public policy, Karina Newton, published a response to the article, in which she writes, “While the [Wall Street Journal] story focuses on a limited set of findings and casts them in a negative light, we stand by this research.”
 Newton points out that “the research on the effects of social media on people’s well-being is mixed, and our own research mirrors external research.”
 She adds that “what seems to matter most is how people use social media, and their state of mind when they use it,” noting that “issues like negative social comparison and anxiety exist in the world, so they’re going to exist on social media too.”

-“What’s helpful about this new data from Instagram is that it moves us past simplistic conversations about whether social media is good or bad to a conversation about what kinds of social media use are bad and for which kids,” says Michael Robb, Senior Director of Research at Common Sense Media.
+“What’s helpful about this new data from Instagram is that it moves us past simplistic conversations about whether social media is good or bad to a conversation about what kinds of social media use are bad and for which kids,” says Michael Robb, senior director of Research at Common Sense Media.

 Instagram’s data echoes other research that suggests the app can promote unhealthy social comparisons — or when a person judges their own attractiveness, success and worth negatively based on comparisons with others.
 Researchers note that it is hard to tell the direction of the relationship, whether kids’ use of Instagram makes them feel worse about themselves or whether kids who are already prone to unhealthy social comparisons are going online at increased rates and using it in more problematic ways.